MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/projection/$slice.md

 # `$slice` (projection)

 The `$slice` operator is used to return a subset of an array.
 It can be used to limit the number of elements in an array to a specified number or to return elements from a specified position in the array.
-This is particularly useful when dealing with large arrays where only a portion of the data is needed for processing or display.
+This operator is useful when dealing with large arrays where only a portion of the data is needed for processing or display.

 The `$slice` operator in MongoDB is used within a projection to return a subset of an array field.
 It allows you to limit the number of elements returned from an array, either by specifying the number of elements to include or by specifying a range.